GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-109/index.md

 - Both pause options are in the **Breakpoints** pane.
 They have explicit text labels that make the options self-explanatory.
 - Breakpoints are grouped by file, ordered by line or column number.
 You can collapse and expand them.**
-- New options to remove and edit breakpoint when hovering over a breakpoint or file name in the **Breakpoint** pane.
+- New options to remove and edit a breakpoint when hovering over the breakpoint or a file name in the **Breakpoint** pane.

 Read the full changes in our [RFC (closed)](https://github.com/ChromeDevTools/rfcs/discussions/3) and leave your feedback [here](https://crbug.com/1394686).